SBC3003 - Getting Started

 The PhidgetSBC runs Debian/GNU Linux 9.0 as its operating system and gets booted with U-Boot.

 The date and time are set using NTP (Network Time Protocol) at boot.
-A NTP daemon continues to run in the background and will periodically update the clock, ensuring the time is always accurateN.
+A NTP daemon continues to run in the background and will periodically update the clock, ensuring the time is always accurate.

 There is a real-time clock with battery backup which will preserve date/time across reboots and power removal.
 If power is suddenly lost, the real-time clock may not have the correct time.